IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 Hi, I'm Iva.

-My name might look unusual — it's pronounced just like "Eva", but with the "i" said the Italian way.
-That small detail actually says a lot about me: I've always lived between different worlds and enjoyed finding ways to connect them.

 I'm a Business Analyst with a background in Business Analytics and Digital Transformation at UNSW.
 But honestly, my career has never fit neatly into one box — I've worked across FinTech,